 Berlin has been chosen to host the IoT and Fintech Hub, as part of the national Digital Hub Initiative.
 The largest Fintech player in the city, FinLeap has been selected by the Berlin government to run the Hub, in order to strengthen the national scene.
 The Fintech Hub “H:32” is an open house for anyone interested in the digitalization of finance.
 It is a place where international investors, banks, insurance providers and fintechs can meet, work and learn from one another.

 FinLeap moved to new headquarters at Hardenbergstraße 32 in July 2017.
 In a former bank building, across 11,000 square meters on eight floors, the company will establish its unique vision of a Fintech Hub, together with “Scaling Spaces”, a full service office provider.
-It will combine co-working offices for fintechs, insurtech companies, and corporates, a meet-up-coffee bar on the rooftop, community areas and a whole floor dedicated to industry events.
+It will combine co-working offices for fintechs, insurtech companies, and corporates, community areas and a whole floor dedicated to industry events.
 From fire-side chats with CEOs to Fintech Ladies Europe meetings, and from tech meetups to workshops – the event floor will be one of the central networking places of the Hub.
 The FinLeap Ecosystem of ventures will thus be opened up to third party players.

 The Fintech Hub “H:32” will also be the place for satellite events during international conferences and the first touch point for national and international media on Fintech topics.
 Furthermore, Berlin’s Fintech Hub strives to strengthen relationships with the other German Hubs to establish a strong, nationwide network of digital initiatives.